 LinkedIn is a powerful resource for career networking.
 Here are some tips for connecting with alums on LinkedIn:

 - Join the Vassar College Alums group and other related sub-groups to find alums in your field(s) of interest.

 - Use the Advanced Search features to find people in specific organizations and industries.

-- Check out Vassar’s “University Page” on LinkedIn to explore the careers of the more than 20,000 Vassar alums.
+- Check out Vassar’s “University Page” on LinkedIn to explore the careers of the nearly 30,000 Vassar alums.